-The Alt-Right (a hip term for a loose array of Nazis, white supremacists and internet trolls with few ideals save causing chaos) is all but dead.
+The Alt-Right (a hip term for a loose array of Nazis, white supremacists and internet trolls with few ideals save causing chaos) is in disarray.
 The sordid alliance that crawled from the depths of the internet to play a role in electing Trump decisively split in two for good on Sunday in Washington D.C.

 The two factions faced off against each other: the Alt-Right proper (the white supremacists) led by oft-punched ideologue Richard Spencer, and the “new right” led by Mike Cernovich, the conspiracy theorist once charged with rape.